Finland–Hungary relations

-Finnish-Hungarian relations are the bilateral relations between Finland and Hungary.
+Finland–Hungary relations are the bilateral relations between Finland and Hungary.
 Both countries are members of the European Union, Council of Europe, NATO, and the Organization for Security and Co-operation in Europe.
-Both people’s language are part of the Finno-Ugric language family.
+Both people’s language are part of the Uralic language family.

 In March 2023, Hungary fully approved Finland's application for NATO membership.
 There is minor tension in Finno-Hungarian relations at the advent of the Russo-Ukrainian and the Russo-Georgian wars, as Finland places themselves as staunchly against Russia in these conflicts, where as Hungary is far more neutral.